giordano/AstroLib.jl/docs/utils.rst

 '''''''''

 -  ``jd``: number of Reduced Julian Days for the wanted date.
-It can be either a scalr or a vector.
+It can be either a scalar or a vector.
 -  ``equinox`` (optional numeric keyword): equinox of output.
 Default is 1950.